 Before entering her apartment building, Mika is reintroduced to Aramata.
 Aramata was a minor character in the Twilight Syndrome games, a journalist dealing with occult magazines who happened to be acquainted with Mika and helped with the main trio’s investigations during the first two games.
 He only spoke with Mika through the phone in Twilight Syndrome, making this his physical debut.
 Hence why Mika does not recognize him initially.

-For some cultural context, the occult magazines that Aramata would be dealing with were an actual fad / subculture in Japan, and they are parodied in a variety of other games like the Castlevania series or Metal Gear Solid.
+For some cultural context, the occult magazines (such as Mu) that Aramata would be dealing with were an actual fad / subculture in Japan, and they are parodied in a variety of other games like the Castlevania series or Metal Gear Solid.
 A similar type of magazine would even appear in a subsequent GHM game, The 25th Ward.
-Said magazines often deal with things such as UMAs and Alien invaders other than the occult.
+Said magazines often deal with things such as UMAs and alien invaders other than the occult.

 The Kōji Shiraishi 2005 film “Noroi” also delves into that subculture quite extensively, going as far as to shoot fake reality shows on the subject.

 Mika’s commenting on the fact that Aramata seems to be out of a job is also a cultural remnant from the post-bubble urbanization wave (and subsequent recession) of the 90s, considering how the belief in the supernatural was waning at the time (which is specifically the reason why occult magazines transitioned into more “sci-fi” subjects, such as UMAs and space aliens).